 definition conventions from [CSS21].
 Value types not defined in

 this specification are defined in CSS Level 2 Revision 1 [CSS21].
-Other CSS modules may expand
+Other CSS

-combined with this module, adds the ‘
+[[CSS-VALUES]], when combined with this module, adds the ‘

-value to the properties defined here.
+initial’ value to the properties defined here.

 In addition to the property-specific values listed in their definitions, all properties defined in this specification also accept the inherit keyword as their property value.
 For readability it has not been repeated explicitly.